zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/14-reference/05-database-templates.md

 # Database Templates

-Below are templates (example [portal properties](./02-portal-properties.md)) for configuring various databases as a built-in data source for @product@.
+Below are templates (example [portal properties](./02-portal-properties.md)) for configuring various databases as a built-in data source for Liferay DXP.

 ## MariaDB